gitfahadahmad/RISCV-Processor/README.md

 *Digital Design and Computer Architecture – RISC-V Edition*

-The RTL implementation, integration, verification, and documentation were independently developed as part of my Digital IC Design & Verification training.
+The RTL implementation, module integration, verification environment, and documentation were independently developed as part of my Digital IC Design & Verification training.

 ---